 Rebuilt Hoag’s social infrastructure around story, audience, and editorial governance.
 The counterintuitive move was publishing less and making every piece count more.
 The result: dramatically higher performance per post, with a feed that actually belonged in people’s daily scroll.

-Let’s build the infrastructure that turns your strategy into a discipline your team can actually run.
+Let’s build the infrastructure that turns your best thinking into a discipline your team can actually run.